⚠️ This Post is From 2024 – Updated Version Available

 What’s Next?

-In our next article, we’ll take a detailed look at these three final contenders to determine which one is the best choice for beginners in Python programming.
-We’ll examine their specific features, compare their user interfaces, and provide practical examples of how they handle common programming tasks.
+In Part 2, we take a detailed look at these three final contenders to determine which one is the best choice for beginners in Python programming.

-This article is based on a comprehensive video tutorial by Dr. Maurice Maurer.
-For more detailed insights and live demonstrations, check out our YouTube channel Training Scientists.
+This article is based on a comprehensive video tutorial.
+For more detailed insights and live demonstrations, check out Training Scientists on YouTube.